russgray/basildoncoder_blog/content/Turbocharging-.Net-Webservice-Clients.md

         </settings>
     </system.net>

-For those who share my distrust of [unexplained sorcery][9], here's the gory details.
+For those who share my distrust of [unexplained sorcery][8], here's the gory details.

 ***Expect-100 the Unexpected***

-[RFC 2616][10] (the specification for HTTP
-1.1) includes a request header and response code that together are known as 'Expect 100 Continue'.
-When using the Expect header, the client will send the request headers and wait for the server to respond with a response code of 100 *before* sending the request body, i.e. splitting the request into two parts with a whole round-trip in-between.
+[RFC 2616][9] (the specification for HTTP 1.1) includes a request header and response code that together are known as 'Expect 100 Continue'.
+When using the Expect header, the client will send the request headers and wait for the server to respond with a response code of 100 *before* sending the request body, i.e. splitting the request into two parts with a whole round-trip in- between.

 Why would you ever want to do this?
 Well, imagine you are trying to upload a 101MB file to a web server with a 100MB file size limit.
 If you just submit